php-dev-br/laravel-doc-pt-br/contracts.md

 <a name="contracts-vs-facades"></a>

-### Contracts vs. Facades
+### Contracts Vs. Facades

 Laravel's [facades](facades.md) and helper functions provide a simple way of utilizing Laravel's services without needing to type-hint and resolve contracts out of the service container.
 In most cases, each facade has an equivalent contract.

 Unlike facades, which do not require you to require them in your class' constructor, contracts allow you to define explicit dependencies for your